What is addiction?

 The following are signs to look for:

-- Other effects due to the chemical properties of the product.
+- Other effects are due to the chemical properties of the product.

 - Non-specific signs of deep brain and central nervous system dysfunction (confusion, dizziness, nausea, vomiting).